AVSystem/Anjay-esp32-client/README.md

 esptool.py -b 750000 --chip esp32 write_flash 0x9000 nvs_config.bin
 ```
 Device will be reset and run with provided configuration.
+### TCP socket
+To switch to TCP socket instead of UDP run `idf.py menuconfig`, navigate to `Component config/anjay-esp32-client/Client options/Choose socket` and select TCP (remember that you must also provide a proper URI in the `nvs_config.csv` file, e.g. `coaps+tcp://try-anjay.avsystem.com:5684`).
+NOTE: Coiote DM currently only supports the Certificate mode when using TCP and TLS.
+### ESP32 with certificates
+1. Prepare your certificates.
+All certificates should have a `.der` extension and should be added to the directory where this `README.md` file is located.
+The names of the certificates should be as follows:
+   * client public certificate - `client_cert.der`
+   * client private certificate - `client_key.der`
+   * server public certificate - `server_cert.der`
+2. Run `idf.py menuconfig`, navigate to `Component config/anjay-esp32-client/Client options/Choose security mode` and select `Certificates`.
 ### FOTA
 After compilation, you can perform FOTA with Coiote DM.
 Required binary file location:
 ```